-The morning drop off system is designed to be safe, practical and expedient for students, parents and staff.
-Please drop off in the upper school car line.
+The morning drop off system is designed to be safe, practical and expedient for students, parents and staff and to allow students to assume the responsibility of walking to class on their own.
+If you need to accompany your student into the building, you must sign in at the office.
+To help our flow of traffic, please do not park and walk your child across under the portico.
+Please drop off in the car line.